marco-ht/pipex/README.md

 ## Error Handling

-- If there is an error opening file1 or file2, executing a command, or any system call fails, your program should output a descriptive error message (using perror or similar) and exit.
+- If there is an error opening file1 or file2, executing a command, or any system call fails, the program should output a descriptive error message (using perror) and exit, behaving like the shell.
 - The program must validate the number of arguments and the correctness of each argument (e.g., file existence, valid command format).
-- Ensure there are no memory leaks by freeing all allocated memory.
+- I's required to ensure there are no memory leaks by freeing all allocated memory.

-## Submission and Peer Evaluation

-- Submit your project through the designated Git repository.
-- Only the work inside your Git repository will be evaluated during the defense.
-- Double-check the names and organization of your files to ensure they meet the subject requirements.

 ## Acknowledgments